ibm-cloud-docs/codeengine/cmd_defs.md

 **Command Options**
 <dl>
 <dt>`-arg`, `-a`, `--argument`</dt>
 <dd>Set arguments for this job run.
-Specify one argument per `--argument` flag; for example, `-a argA -a argB`.
+Specify one argument per `--argument` option; for example, `-a argA -a argB`.
 This value is optional.
 </dd>
 <dt>`-ai`, `--array-indices`</dt>
 <dd>Specifies the array indices that are used for this job run.
 Specify the list or range of indices that are separated by hyphens (-) or commas (,); for example, `1,3,6,9` or `1-5,7-8,10`.
 The maximum is `999999`.
 This value is optional.
 The default value is <code>0</code>.
 </dd>
 <dt>`-cmd`, `-c`, `--command`</dt>
 <dd>Set commands for this job run.
-Specify one command per `--command` flag; for example, `--cmd cmdA --cmd cmdB`.
+Specify one command per `--command` option; for example, `--cmd cmdA --cmd cmdB`.
 This value overrides the default command that is specified within the container image.
 This value is optional.
 </dd>
 <dt>`--cpu`</dt>
 <dd>The amount of CPU set for each array index for this job run.
 This value is optional.
 The default value is <code>1</code>.</dd>
 <dt>`-e`, `--env`</dt>
 <dd>Set environment variables for this job run.
 Must be in `NAME=VALUE` format.
 This action adds a new environment variable or overrides an existing environment variable.
-Specify one environment variable per `--env` flag; for example, `-e envA -e envB`.
+Specify one environment variable per `--env` option; for example, `-e envA -e envB`.
 This value is optional.
 </dd>
 <dt>`-env-cm`, `--env-from-configmap`</dt>
 <dd>Set environment variables for this job run from the key-value pairs that are stored in this configmap.
 To reference the full configmap, specify the name of the configmap.
 To reference individuals keys, use the format `NAME:KEY_A,KEY_B`.
 For example, to add an environment variable for a single key `key1` in a configmap that is named `configmapName`, use the value `configmapName:key1`.
 To add environment variables for all keys in a configmap that is named `configmapName`, use the value `configmapName`.
 Keys added to a configmap with a full reference display as environment variables when a new job is run.
 This value is optional.